J.D., Yale Law School, 2006

 Ariel began his career at McKinsey & Co., where he advised technology and media companies on a wide variety of strategic and organizational issues.
 He also spent time on the management staff of Teach For America, where he placed nearly 2,000 teachers in over twenty school districts nationwide and disbursed millions of dollars in financial aid.

 Ariel clerked for Judge Stephen F. Williams on the United States Court of Appeals for the D.C.
 Circuit.
 He is widely published, with works appearing in the Harvard Law Review, the Yale Law Journal, and Slate, among other publications.
-He is also a proud principal and founding board member of the Truman National Security Project, and is a frequent panelist at Georgetown Law School’s Supreme Court Institute.
+He is also a fellow and founding board member of the Truman National Security Project, and is a frequent panelist at Georgetown Law School’s Supreme Court Institute.

 Representative matters include: